nathankleyn/ruby_events/README.markdown

     a.inject('This is a test')

-But because this is a fairly common pattern, ruby_events does it for you with a little bit of sugar:
+But because this is a fairly common pattern, RubyEvents does it for you with a little bit of sugar:

     a = []